Your Recovery

 Activity

-- Hold a pillow over your incisions when you cough or take deep breaths.
+- Hold a pillow over your incision when you cough or take deep breaths.
 This will support your belly and may help to decrease your pain.

-- Many people are able to return to work within 2 to 3 days after surgery.
+- Most people are able to return to work within 1 to 2 weeks after surgery.
 But if your job requires you to do heavy lifting or strenuous activity, you may need to take 4 to 6 weeks off from work.

 Diet